collective/funnelweb/README.rst

 Configuration Options
 ---------------------

-The full list of steps that can be configured is
+The full list of steps that can be configured along with the transmogrifier blueprint for each

 1. Crawling